How to Read Your Credit Card Statement

 It’s tempting to throw all of it in the recycling, but your statement is a great way to put your spending under a microscope.
 It tells you where your money is going and can offer ideas for how to redirect it in healthy ways.
 And there’s always the chance of a mistake or fraud.
-If you know how to read your statement, you’ll have a better chance of catching them quickly.
+If you know how to read your statement, you’ll have a better chance of catching it quickly.

-To help you better understand how everything adds up, we outlined each section you’re likely to see.
+To help you understand how everything adds up, we outlined each section you’re likely to see.
 Here’s what it all means.

 Sample credit card statement